JimDBh/ironkey/README.md

 ## Usage

 The custom variable `ironkey-iron-alist` should be set as an alist of `(key . map)` pairs.
-Note KEY should be an internal representation of the key combo, which can usually be obtained by the kbd function.
+Note `key` should be an internal representation of the key combo, which can usually be obtained by the `kbd` function.
 For example:

 ```lisp
 (setq ironkey-iron-alist `((,(kbd "M-.") . nil)